-In 1964, everything that would become Star Trek rested in the handful of typewritten pages that had convinced Desilu Studios to enter into a three year television development deal with Gene Roddenberry.
-Those pages described the mission of the USS Yorktown, a spaceship with a crew of two hundred commanded by Robert T. April.
-Landing parties would be beamed down to planets by an energy matter scrambler, stay in contact with the Yorktown on their telecommunicators and protect themselves with Laser Beam weapons.
+In 1964, everything that would become Star Trek rested in the handful of typewritten pages that had convinced Desilu Studios to enter into a three-year television deal with Gene Roddenberry.
+Those pages described the mission of the USS Yorktown, a spaceship with a crew of 200 commanded by Robert T. April.
+Landing parties would be beamed down to planets by an energy matter scrambler, stay in contact with the Yorktown on their telecommunicators and protect themselves with laser beam weapons.

-The terminology was still to be refined but the cornerstone of a billion dollar entertainment franchise was solidly in place.
-And when NBC committed to ordering a pilot episode in June 1964, it was time to start building the franchise’s foundation.
+The terminology was still to be refined, but the cornerstone of a billion-dollar entertainment franchise was solidly in place.
+When NBC committed to ordering a pilot episode in June 1964, it was time to start building the franchise’s foundation.
 As Star Trek producer Gene Coon put it, “Gene created a totally new universe.”
-Television being a visual medium, the question now was — what was this universe going to like like?
+Television being a visual medium, the question was: what should this new universe look like?

 The USS Enterprise was launched in 2245 and made its television debut 279 years earlier on September 8, 1966.
 More than any other artifact created for the series, the Enterprise represented Star Trek.
 It was as much a character as Mr Spock.
 And like its human (or organic) counterparts, it has changed shape but never its name; changed configuration, but never its mission.
-From its inception to its demise, Matt Jefferies’ starship has been beloved by millions of people.
-This mythical ship has inspired passionate devotion for over thirty years.
+From its inception to its demise, Matt Jefferies’ starship has been beloved by millions of fans.

-As art director on the original Star Trek, Walter Matthew “Matt” Jefferies was assigned to design the Starship Enterprise.
-“In my approach to Star Trek I wanted to be as practical as possible,” he told Star Trek: The Magazine during an interview that was published in 2000.
+As art director, Walter Matthew “Matt” Jefferies was assigned to design the Starship Enterprise.
+“In my approach to Star Trek, I wanted to be as practical as possible,” he told Star Trek: The Magazine in an interview that was published in 2000.
 “I could tell Gene was serious enough, but I really didn’t know where to start.
-I knew the Enterprise was going to be on the cutting edge of the future but essentially he gave me the job of finding a shape and I didn’t know what the shape looked like.”
+I knew the Enterprise was going to be on the cutting edge of the future, but essentially he gave me the job of finding a shape and I didn’t know what the shape looked like.”

-Although Roddenberry knew a lot about his ship, he had never visualized it and consequently made the situation more complicated since he could not give Jefferies a detailed sense of direction.
-His only guidelines was firm list of what he did not want to see — not any rockets, nor jets nor firestreams.
-The starship was not to look like a vintage science-fiction rocketship but neither could it resemble anything that would too quickly date the design.
+Although Roddenberry knew a lot about his ship, he had never visualized it.
+His only guidelines were a list of what he did not want to see — no rockets, no jets, no firestreams.
+The starship was not to look like a vintage science-fiction rocketship, but neither could it resemble anything that would too quickly date the design.

-Somewhere between the cartoons of the past and the reality of the present, Matt Jefferies had to give at a design of the future.
+Somewhere between the cartoons of the past and the reality of the present, Matt Jefferies had to get at a design of the future.

 For the hull, I didn’t really want a saucer because of the term flying saucer and the best pressure vessel of course is a ball, so I started playing with that.
 But the bulk got in the way and the ball just didn’t work.
 I flattened it out and I guess we wound up with a saucer!
 I did it in color on a black matt board, and by the time I finished I thought we really had something.